 2. The Agroforestry and Restoration Accelerator

-The Brazilian state of Pará comprises 9% of the world’s tropical forest area and accounts for 40% of all deforestation in the Amazon, the highest rate in Brazil. under the newly launched Agroforestry and Restoration Accelerator, Amazon and The Nature Conservancy have pledged to provide financing to 3,000 small farmers to restore 20,000 hectares of deforested land over three years.
+The Brazilian state of Pará comprises 9% of the world’s tropical forest area and accounts for 40% of all deforestation in the Amazon, the highest rate in Brazil. under the recently launched Agroforestry and Restoration Accelerator, Amazon and The Nature Conservancy have pledged to provide financing to 3,000 small farmers to restore 20,000 hectares of deforested land over three years.
 Amazon, in turn, will receive carbon credits to support its pledge to reach net zero by 2040.
 The Accelerator aims to remove up to 10 million tons of carbon emissions between now and 2050.

 3. Hartree Partners & Wildlife Works Voluntary Carbon Market